bcarnagie/OAG-Code-Sample/README.md

 ## Author: Brianna Carnagie
 **Organization:** Centers for Medicare and Medicaid Services

+## Data Disclaimer
+⚠️ **This project does NOT include real CMS data.**
+For security and compliance reasons, all data references have been replaced with **synthetic placeholders**.

 ## Objective
 This analysis aims to determine the total number of **screening and preventive mammograms** performed in **Fiscal Year 2021**.
 The goal is to understand the utilization of these services and identify trends in healthcare access and preventive care.